axr/website-data/wiki/website/workflow/content.md

 Here are some basic rules:

-- Never use fast-forward merge.
-This can be done by supplying the `--no-ff` flag when merging
+- Never use fast-forward merge when merging into a master or when merging from a feature branch.
+This can be done by supplying the `--no-ff` flag. when merging
 - Use `Close #<issue number>` in the commit message to automagically close the issue